zephyrproject-rtos/zephyr/samples/bluetooth/hci_usb_h4/README.rst

 the board it runs on (e.g. :ref:`nrf52840dk_nrf52840` supports both BLE and USB).

+USB-H4 is not defined by the Bluetooth specification (at the time of writing v5.3), but is supported by some host implementations, notably BlueZ on Linux.

 Requirements
 ************

-* Bluetooth stack running on the host (e.g. BlueZ)
+* Bluetooth stack running on the host that supports the USB H4 transport (e.g. BlueZ).
 * A board with Bluetooth and USB support in Zephyr

 Building and Running